cavvia/Flowprint/README.md

 	[PATH1]\t[PATH2]\t[PATH3]

-Where each path is a comma delimited list of node IDs.
+* Where each path is a comma delimited list of node IDs.
 The file describes a matrix Tij where each entry describes the shortest path from node i to node j.
 New rows in the matrix are delimited by a newline.
+* This gives Flowprint the routing information required to visualise a trip from an origin to a destination.

 * Flowprint will search for your shortest paths file in the 'dat' subfolder, with naming convention MyNetworkName_shortest_paths.rdat